 180. The Committee noted with concern that as at 15 September 2018, 35 States Parties had not yet paid their contributions to the host State loan for 2018.
-As the Court has a legal obligation to pay instalments in full by the first day of February of each year, it had to use operating funds in order to cover i. the assessed contributions for the 2018 approved budget of €143,846.3 thousand; and ii. instalments of 3,585.2 thousand for the host State loan for the Court's premises and analysed the trend over the last 10 years, as illustrated in Tables 7 and Graph 1 below.
+As the Court has a legal obligation to pay instalments in full by the first day of February of each year, it had to use operating funds in order to cover instalments due from those States Parties.
+This had the effect of widening the gap between the financial needs and resources for the functioning of the Court.
+The Committee recalled that each State Party could choose whether to finance its share of the costs of the construction of the premises either through a one-time payment or by contributing to the host State loan.
+63 States Parties had made their one-time payments towards the construction of the premises, either in full or in part, by the specified deadline.